 Having a custodial certificate will not only make you appear more authentic to your prospects but also elevate the status of your company ensuring a line of trained individuals that will be certified too.

-How organized your team is?
+How organized is your team?

 While going through your company’s profile, a client will want to know about your team.